kevingcfcb88/xlsx-to-sqlite/README.md

-Certainly!
-Here’s a sample README file for the project `xlsx-to-sqlite`, which is designed to convert Excel files to SQLite databases.

----

 # xlsx-to-sqlite

 `xlsx-to-sqlite` is a Python tool that converts Excel (`.xlsx`) files into SQLite databases.
 This project provides an easy way to import data from Excel spreadsheets into a SQLite database, allowing for efficient data management and querying.